 Going pantry-less is just asking to get caught with your pants down!
-Having a well stocked pantry can be life-saving when money gets tight.
-However, building a pantry is not necessarily an all or nothing proposition.
+Having a well-stocked pantry can be life-saving when money gets tight.
+However, building a pantry is not necessarily an all-or-nothing proposition.
 It can be stocked in relatively painless steps.
 First, take a look at your average menu.
-What are the non-perishable foods you find yourself buying on a regular basis?
+What are the non-perishable foods you find yourself buying regularly?
 Make a list and find your store’s current sales flyer.
 Many stores even list them online.
 Most chain supermarkets offer “loss leaders” in their flyers as a lure to bring you to their store.
 Loss leaders are items often priced near or at cost.
-The store owners are willing to take a profit hit on some items as most people will purchase other items at their normal cost.
-Loss leaders are usually offered in a rotation and smart consumers stock up when they know they are getting a good price.
+The store owners are willing to profit on some items as most people will purchase other items at their normal cost.
+Loss leaders are usually offered in a rotation, and smart consumers stock up when they know they are getting a good price.
 The goal is to build up your pantry enough to make it until your item is on sale again.

 Are any of your staples on sale?
-There are some who believe they should stock up on everything, even if they don’t eat the item on a regular basis.
+Some believe they should stock up on everything, even if they don’t eat the item regularly.
 If you hate tuna, save that space (and money!) for something you do like.

 With a little practice and planning, it is possible to buy most of your needs only when they are discounted.
 Fresh produce is a notable exception, but there are ways to save even in this category.
-When possible peruse Farmers’ Markets and produce stands to take advantage of local crops.
-At the peak of the season you may find some deep discounts.
-If you have the space consider freezing or canning your finds.
+When possible, peruse Farmers’ Markets and produce stands to take advantage of local crops.
+At the peak of the season, you may find some deep discounts.
+If you have space, consider freezing or canning your finds.

-Last summer we picked blueberries and froze them in one cup portions.
-I can now laugh at the price in the produce department and still enjoy blueberry waffles and the occasional cobbler.
-For my family, another great buy is the bags of bananas that are on the verge of being overripe.
-I peel them, portion, and freeze in ziplock bags to use for smoothies or baking.
+Last summer, we picked blueberries and froze them in one cup portions.
+I can now laugh at the produce department’s price and still enjoy blueberry waffles and the occasional cobbler.
+For my family, another great buy is the bags of bananas on the verge of being overripe.
+I peel them, portion them, and freeze them in ziplock bags for smoothies or baking.
 A little forethought and creativity can really stretch your grocery dollars.